 When a woman gets cancer, she immediately seeks treatment, knowing the sooner the medical intervention, the greater the possibility for a full recovery.
 Anorexia should be no different.
-Excellent, life-changing treatment is available.
+To address the long term effects of Anorexia, excellent, life-changing treatment is available.
 If you, or someone you know, struggles with anorexia, please get eating disorder treatment immediately.

 Timberline Knolls Residential Treatment Center, which is located in suburban Chicago, Illinois, provides comprehensive, personalized services in a supportive, gender-specific environment for adolescent girls and adult women who have developed eating disorders, substance use disorders, and certain co-occurring mental health concerns, including depressive disorders.
 Treatment options at Timberline Knolls include residential care and partial hospitalization.
 Additional features include specialized faith-based services, family support, and a robust alumnae program.